Fiona is co-author of the QuIP and co-founder of BSDR. Fiona lives and breathes QuIP, wearing all hats!

 James is chief author of the QuIP, co-founder of BSDR, and Professor of International Development at the University of Bath.

 James has carried out research, supervised doctoral students and published widely on rural development, development finance (including microfinance), defining and measuring wellbeing and the political economy of development.
 His research experience spans India, Sub-Saharan Africa and the Andean region.
-James is also Director of Studies for the Professional Doctorate in Policy Research and Practice (DPRP), an initiative of the Institute for Policy Research; he is a member of the Board of Intrac and a technical advisor to Gorta Self Help Africa.
+James is head of the Centre for Development Studies, University of Bath and Director of Studies for the Professional Doctorate in Policy Research and Practice (DPRP), an initiative of the Institute for Policy Research.
+He is also a member of the board of Intrac and a technical advisor to NGO Self Help Africa.

 James was principal investigator of the Assessing Rural Transformations action research project which generated the first full version of the QuIP and laid the groundwork for the launch of BSDR.